Project-Books/book-project/STYLEGUIDE.md

 ### Assert all for multiple assertions

-If a test method needs multiple assertions, `assertAll()` (or `assertSoftly()`) should be used.
+If a test method needs multiple assertions, `assertSoftly()` should be used.
 Otherwise, lazy evaluation is used.
 For example, if you had two assertions, and both assertions fail, you will not know about the second assertion failing until you have fixed the first assertion.

 ### Disabling failing tests